ally-logo-white-transp

 If you have money in a Roth IRA for less than five years, your earnings may be subject to taxes but not penalties if you are at least 59½.
 On the other hand, if you've already met the five-year holding requirement, you can withdraw money from your Roth IRA with no taxes or a 10% penalty at age 59½.

 Taking a distribution of Roth IRA earnings before the account is five years old or before you reach the age of 59½, your earnings may be subject to taxes and penalties.
-However, you may be able to avoid penalties (but not taxes) in the following situations:
+However, you may be able to avoid penalties (but not taxes) in the following situations in some of the same scenarios as the traditional IRA above including:

 It's worth mentioning that in the case of substantially equal periodic payments (SoSEPP), you can receive a distribution of funds from a traditional or Roth IRA or other qualified retirement plans prior to the age of 59½ and you won't incur IRS penalties in the case of withdrawals.